 Through a series of events, we hope students have the opportunity to:

 - Learn more about the OCI employers by talking with their attorneys.
 Prepare in advance by researching employers and formulating thoughtful questions.

 - Show your enthusiasm and interest in specific employers.

-- Make a lasting and positive impression—Employers often take notes on candidates they meet that impress them.
-Wear professional business attire.
-Wine and appetizers will be served.
+- Make a lasting and positive impression.
+Employers often take notes on candidates they meet that impress them.